ysowti/Random-Forest/README.md

 ------------

-## Instructions for Submission via Github
+## Submission instructions

-* Create a Github FORK of this repository on your own Github account.
-* Next create a git branch with your changes, and push a pull-request to your fork. [(Help)](https://www.dropbox.com/s/xxqxdlmmc26hl0q/Screen%20Shot%202017-06-02%20at%2015.28.36.png?dl=0)
-* Add @doximity-review as a collaborator to your fork.
-* Email your point of contact at Doximity a link to your repository to let them know you are done with the assignment.
+* Zip all your files (code, visualizations, answers/explanations, etc.) into one compressed file and share via email with your point of contact at Doximity.
+Please include the subject line: "Attn: Challenge submission for [your name]".